Proliferating Nematic That Collectively Senses an Anisotropic Substrate: Cell clusters

 In experiments the initial cell density is strongly inhomogeneous, as shown in Fig.~\ref{fig:clustering}.
 Cells are organized in dense clusters and are aligned with each other within the cluster due to steric effects.
 The presence of clustering is evident in histograms of local density that exhibit long tails.
 Local order follows local density.
 Local order is calculated using an adaptive kNN~\cite{Zhao2022AnalysisEstimation} with cut-off radius, $a\sim \SI{200}{~\mu m}$ and cut-off number of neighbors, $n_c=2$.
 Essentially near a point if the number of neighbors within the cut-off radius is less than the cut-off number of neighbors, the order is set to zero.
 The number of neighbors to average, $k$ is chosen adaptively as $k=\lfloor n^{2/3} \rfloor$.
 This method results in an order field that is consistent with individual cell orientations as seen in Fig.~\ref{fig:clustering}(b).

-To replicate the clustering seen in experiments, we initialize our system with circular patches of high density ($\sim 180 ~\unit{mm^{-2}}$) embedded in small random background drawn from a uniform distribution between ($0-15 ~\unit{mm^{-2}}$), , with the above values chosen from experimental data.
-Both the number of patches and the mean value of the fluctuating background density are assumed to scale linearly with the seeding density.
+To replicate the clustering of cells observed in experiments, we initialize our system with circular patches of high density (${\sim}\,\SI{180}{mm^{-2}}$) embedded in a low-density background where the density at each grid point is drawn from a uniform distribution between (0--\SI{15}{mm^{-2}}).
+The above numerical values are chosen from experimental data.
+Both the number of clusters and the mean value of the fluctuating background density are assumed to scale linearly with the seeding density.
 The resulting spatially inhomogeneous density field is normalized so that its mean is the seeding density.
-The patches are uniformly oriented in randomly chosen directions with scalar order proportional to the local density.
-We neglect any effect of boundary on the patches and assume uniform orientation.
+Initially, each cluster is uniformly oriented in a randomly chosen direction with scalar order proportional to the local density.
 The background region is disordered, with random orientation and infinitesimal scalar order.